ItsExtra/m4ftm/CONTRIBUTING.md

   > -  [The Atom editor contribution guidelines](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)
   > -  [The Ruby on Rails contribution guidelines](https://github.com/rails/rails/blob/master/CONTRIBUTING.md)
   > -  [The Open Government contribution guidelines](https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md)

+#

+# Broader principals

+Below are a list of principals.
+It is *not* required or even expected that contributors agree with these, however, nothing will be published that contradicts them.
+In general, these are not the topics of the site, so these guidelines should not have to be refered to very often.

+## Things that are not fine:
+* Racism and white supremacy: fetishisation of ethnicities, racialized attractiveness standards, anti islam
+* Stigmatizing drug use or users of any drugs for any reason they choose
+* Anti science and pseudo science including (but not limited to) homeopathy, energy healing, vaccine denialism, climate denialism, creationism
+* Prisons, incarceration, police, kidnapping people for any reason
+* Deportation, xenophobia, anti-immigrant words and actions
+* Exploiting other people
+* Denial of requisit health care to any person for any reason
+* Sexual harssement, sexual assault, rape appology
+* Militarism or other forms of state violence
+* Doxing

+## Things that are fine:
+* Fat, being fat
+* Sex work, sex workers, porn, customers and consumers of sex work
+* Being poor for any reason
+* The wide diversity of bodies and minds that make up the human species

 ----